jeffboody/libnn/readme.md

 The paper also does not explicitly mention if Spectral Normalization should be applied during inference.
-A review of the popular implementations did not help to clarify if the Specular Normalization code path is executed during inference.
+A review of the popular implementations did not help to clarify if the Spectral Normalization code path is executed during inference.
 However, it seems logical to use the unnormalized W during inference since Spectral Normalization may adversely impact the results.

-Two very simple extensions to Spectral Normalizatin have been proposed by the Bidirectional Scaled Spectral Normalization (BSSN) algorithm.
-First, BSSN recommends recomputing the Spectral Normalization where the tensor W is reshaped into a matrix with dim(xd,fc*fh*fw).
+Two very simple extensions to Spectral Normalization have been proposed by the Bidirectional Scaled Spectral Normalization (BSSN) algorithm.
+First, BSSN recommends recomputing the Spectral Normalization where the tensor W is reshaped into a matrix with dim(xd,fc\*fh\*fw).
 The two Spectral Normalization results are then averaged.
 Each computation of W requires their own temporary variables for u and v.
 Secondly, the weights are also scaled by tunable